-Conditions Date of Term of Name Title Work performed (Full-time/part-time, retirement office compensation, etc.) as CEO, etc. onnee Yoji Onoe Senior Advisor Activities contributing to the financial world, society, etc. (No involvement in management) Part time, with compensation 2005/06/29 1 year Yasuyuki Hirai Senior Advisor Activities contributing to the financial world, society, etc. (No involvement in management) Part time, with compensation 2007/3/31 1 year Kazuyoshi Tanaka Senior Advisor Activities contributing to the financial world, society, etc. (No involvement in management) Part time, with compensation 2010/6/29 1 year Naotaka Obata Senior Advisor Activities contributing to the financial world, society, etc. (No involvement in management) Part time, with compensation 2012/6/28 1 year Ryuichi Murata Senior Advisor Activities contributing to the financial world, society, etc. (No involvement in management) Part time, with compensation 2017/6/29 1 year
+Conditions Date of T Name Title Work performed (Full-time/part-time, retirement Term of compensation, etc.) as CEO, etc. office Yoji Onoe Senior Advisor Activities contributing to the financial world, society, etc. (No involvement in management) Part time, with compensation 2005/06/29 1 year Yasuyuki Hirai Senior Advisor Activities contributing to the financial world, society, etc. (No involvement in management) Part time, with compensation 2007/3/31 1 year Kazuyoshi Tanaka Senior Advisor Activities contributing to the financial world, society, etc. (No involvement in management) Part time, with compensation 2010/6/29 1 year Naotaka Obata Senior Advisor Activities contributing to the financial world, society, etc. (No involvement in management) Part time, with compensation 2012/6/28 1 year Ryuichi Murata Senior Advisor Activities contributing to the financial world, society, etc. (No involvement in management) Part time, with compensation 2017/6/29 1 year are former Presidents & CEOs, etc.